-Participants in this market are generally divided into four tiers.
-The first tier is comprised of the OEMs, which are mainly aircraft manufacturers.
-The second tier participants are systems contractors who possess the requisite technical skill to design, as well as the required management resources and financial strength to produce complete systems for the OEMs.
-The third and fourth tier participants act as sub-contractors for tier one and tier two participants.
-While second tier participants require similar skills to those of first tier participants, albeit on a scale appropriate to sub-systems (such as complete landing gear actuation and locking systems for aircraft), third tier participants are not required to design any parts of an end-system.
+The OEMs supply chain in this market is generally divided into three tiers.
+The first tier is comprised of systems contractors who possess the requisite technical skill to design, as well as the required management resources and financial strength to produce complete systems for the OEMs.
+The second and third tier participants act as sub-contractors for tier one suppliers and OEMs.
+While first tier suppliers require similar skills to those of the OEMs, albeit on a scale appropriate to sub-systems (such as complete landing gear actuation and locking systems for aircraft), second tier suppliers are not required to design any parts of an end-system.
 Instead, they manufacture assemblies or components which require special skills or technology, or which may call for the creation of specific new manufacturing processes.
-Fourth tier companies produce less sophisticated components using standard methods.
-The Corporation competes primarily in tiers two and three.
+Third tier companies produce less sophisticated components using standard methods.
+The Corporation competes primarily in tiers one and two.

 Stringent quality assurance standards are established by governments and by major prime contractors.
-These standards are imposed by contract on the successive tiers of sub-contractors and are a principal barrier to entry in the second and third tiers.
+These standards are imposed by contract on the successive tiers of suppliers and are a principal barrier to entry in the first and second tiers.
 Successful management of quality is a condition of profitability in these tiers.